Are Electric Scooters the Future? How Do They Actually Work?

 As is the case for new technologies and new ways of addressing old problems, it’s a tricky balancing act for everyone involved.

-To that point, we should note that two major US cities in New York and Boston have explicitly said no to the experiment, while Austin, TX has found some resolution, after hammering out regulatory requirements for the operators.
+To that point, we should note two major U.S. cities in New York and Boston have explicitly said no to the experiment, while Austin, TX has found some resolution, after hammering out regulatory requirements for the operators.

 With both successes and failures, time will tell if the e-scooter providers and the cities in which they hope to operate can discover a happy medium.